ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

-#### Outputs:
+#### Output:
 ![]({{ '/assets/article_images/2022-01-12-quantum-tuto-p1/output_8_0.png' | relative_url }})

-The above quantum circuit does not contain any gates.
-Therefore, if you start in any state, say $\vert0\rangle$, applying this circuit to your state doesn't change the state.
+The above quantum circuit does not contain any gates; therefore, if you start in any state, say $\vert0\rangle$, applying this circuit to your state doesn't change the state.

 To see this clearly, let's create the state vector $\vert0\rangle$.
-In `Qiskit,` you can do this using the following:
+In `Qiskit,` you can do this using the following code:

 ```python